Treasures for Tiana

-Researching a makeover, teams of Disney Imagineers have made multiple trips to The Historic New Orleans Collection and the Williams Research Center during the past couple of years.
+Researching a makeover, teams of Disney Imagineers have made multiple trips to the Historic New Orleans Collection and the Williams Research Center during the past couple of years.
 Their goal is to transform the theme park attraction Splash Mountain into an immersive journey into the New Orleans of the 2009 animated film The Princess and the Frog.
-Tiana’s Bayou Adventure is expected to debut in California’s Disneyland and Florida’s Walt Disney World Magic Kingdom in the later months of 2024.
+Tiana’s Bayou Adventure is expected to debut in Florida’s Walt Disney World Magic Kingdom in summer 2024.

 As we wait for the first log to load at Tiana’s Bayou Adventure, here’s a look at some of the objects that were on view that day in May 2023.

-Since its founding in 1872, the Krewe of Rex has crowned one of its members as “King of Carnival.”
-In 1893, prominent businessman John Poitevent was the “Monarch of Merriment.”
-He rode behind the title float (“Fantasies”) and the boeuf gras (the fatted bull of Carnival, represented by a live bull in early Rex parades) wearing an elaborate costume that included this bronze breastplate.
+Since its founding in 1872, the Krewe of Rex has crowned one of its members as the “King of Carnival.”
+Businessman John Poitevent wore this breastplate when he reigned as Rex, the “Monarch of Merriment,” in 1893.
 The red and green glass stones and rhinestones on the front, arranged in the shape of a fleur-de-lis, match the breastplate’s belt as well as Poitevent’s crown and scepter.

 Using bright red feathers, rhinestones, and beads of all sizes, Chief Howard Miller has created a piece of modern folk art rooted in centuries of New Orleans African American history and culture.
 Chief Miller is a member of the Creole Wild West, a tribe of Black Masking Indians whose oral tradition traces the group’s origins to the 1830s.
 Miller has masked for over 50 years, creating a unique suit each year.
 The beaded scenes on the vest and apron depict the Tramps, the early 20th-century predecessors of the Krewe of Zulu.
 Miller added a turquoise beaded necklace to the suit in recognition of the influence of various Native American tribes on African American culture in New Orleans.